FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 The standards are the same today as they were a decade ago.

-In fact, the physical fitness standards depends on how far back you go, but the physical fitness Standards that our current graduates have to have to graduate from Quantico actually exceed some of the physical fitness standards that were in place if you go back far enough with some of our retirees.
+In fact, the physical fitness standards depends on how far back you go, but the physical fitness standards that our current graduates have to have to graduate from Quantico actually exceed some of the physical fitness standards that were in place if you go back far enough with some of our retirees.

 But what I would tell you, I think part of the reason there's confusion, and again, I accept that these folks are raising their concerns in good faith.

-Because FBI fitness.
+Because FBI finished.

 We have actually access to the facts.